Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function

 \section{Abstract}

 { The \Euclid photometric survey of galaxy clusters stands as a powerful cosmological tool, with the capacity to significantly propel our understanding of the Universe.
-Despite being sub-dominant to dark matter and dark energy, the baryonic component in our Universe holds substantial influence over the structure and mass of galaxy clusters.
-This paper presents a novel model to precisely quantify the impact of baryons on galaxy cluster virial halo masses, using the baryon fraction within a cluster as proxy for their effect.
+Despite being subdominant to dark matter and dark energy, the baryonic component of our Universe holds substantial influence over the structure and mass of galaxy clusters.
+This paper presents a novel model that can be used to precisely quantify the impact of baryons on the virial halo masses of galaxy clusters using the baryon fraction within a cluster as a proxy for their effect.
 Constructed on the premise of quasi-adiabaticity, the model includes two parameters, which are calibrated using non-radiative cosmological hydrodynamical simulations, and a single large-scale simulation from the Magneticum set, which includes the physical processes driving galaxy formation.
-As a main result of our analysis, we demonstrate that this model delivers a remarkable one percent relative accuracy in determining the virial dark matter-only equivalent mass of galaxy clusters, starting from the corresponding total cluster mass and baryon fraction measured in hydrodynamical simulations.
-Furthermore, we also demonstrate that this result is robust against changes in cosmological parameters and against varying the numerical implementation of the sub-resolution physical processes included in the simulations.
-Our work substantiates previous claims about the impact of baryons on cluster cosmology studies.
+As a main result of our analysis, we demonstrate that this model delivers a remarkable 1\%\ relative accuracy in determining the virial dark matter-only equivalent mass of galaxy clusters starting from the corresponding total cluster mass and baryon fraction measured in hydrodynamical simulations.
+Furthermore, we demonstrate that this result is robust against changes in cosmological parameters and against variation of the numerical implementation of the subresolution physical processes included in the simulations.
+Our work substantiates previous claims regarding the impact of baryons on cluster cosmology studies.
 In particular, we show how neglecting these effects would lead to biased cosmological constraints for a \Euclid-like cluster abundance analysis.
-Importantly, we demonstrate that uncertainties associated with our model, arising from baryonic corrections to cluster masses, are sub-dominant when compared to the precision with which mass-observable (i.e.\ richness) relations will be calibrated using \Euclid, as well as our current understanding of the baryon fraction within galaxy clusters.} \keywords{galaxies: clusters: general / cosmology: theory / large-scale structure of Universe} \titlerunning{\textit{Euclid} preparation TBD: the effect of baryons on the HMF} \authorrunning{Castro et al.}
+Importantly, we demonstrate that uncertainties associated with our model arising from baryonic corrections to cluster masses are subdominant when compared to the precision with which mass--observable (i.e.\ richness) relations will be calibrated using \Euclid and to our current understanding of the baryon fraction within galaxy clusters.} \keywords{galaxies: clusters: general / cosmology: theory / large-scale structure of Universe} \titlerunning{\Euclid preparation.
+XXXIX.
+The effect of baryons on the HMF} \authorrunning{Castro et al.}